The place name "Ghara Soo" originates from Turkish languages and means "black water". It comes from the almost black rock and deep, dark valley.

 The small Ghara Soo river is traversing this amazing "washboard" with 8 tall cascades and countless smaller steps.

 The narrow valley is made accessible to visitors – waterfalls can be ascended with steel ladders.
-When the water is higher, stream falls right over the ladders.
+When the water is higher, the stream falls right over the ladders.

 In several places the visitors are located in a narrow chasm between two smooth, giant walls and a strip of sky is seen high above.